RoZZaH/CI-DCD-Extensive/README.md

            MONGO_CONNEX=<whatever-mongodb-uri>
            ```
     * ![](heroku-envvars.png)
+7. If using .flash-env for amaned 'production' - although Heroku probably reads from the Environmental Variables set above

-6. the app may crash immediately after building but the heroku logs are verbose but useful (you will see a command for this on the webpage for your app).
+8. the app may crash immediately after building but the heroku logs are verbose but useful (you will see a command for this on the webpage for your app).
 Environmental varibales are available via settings from the app dashboard

 ### Heroku Command Line